acacheung/moonshine-cms/src/pages/menu/weekend-brunch.md

         price: '19'
         title: 'Grass-fed Beef Burger '
       - description: >-
-          May 2021 VIP Burger of the Month "Musubi Madness-Sushi Burger":Topped with Crispy Spam-Sushi Rice Cake, Pickled Ginger, Wasabi Aioli, Teriyaki Glaze, Furikake. (**As always, can be made with our award winning Mushroom Tofu patty! ) Served with your choice of side. .
+          June 2021: "The Ranch Burger" Topped with House Buttermilk-Poblano Ranch, Ranch Pickles, Cool Ranch Doritos & Ranch Garlic-Herb Cheese Spread (**As always, can be made with our award winning Mushroom Tofu patty! ) Served with your choice of side.
-          (**As always, can be made with our award winning Mushroom Tofu patty!
-          ) Served with your choice of side.
         price: '23'
         title: 'Make Your Burger a VIP Burger of the Month '
       - description: >-